lucax88x/openapi/README.md

-# OpenAPI Spec
+# Livingdocs OpenAPI Specification
-OpenAPI 3 specficication for Livingdocs Public API
+OpenAPI 3 specification for Livingdocs Public API

 This file makes it easy to test and share our API enpoints.

 It's available [here](/livingdocs-openapi.json)

 ## Supported environments
-- service (edit.livingdocs.io)
 - localhost
+- Livingdocs demo at edit.livingdocs.io, deprecated from release-2023-09

 ## How to use it
 The OpenAPI spec is hosted by Github pages at: